MileHacker Logo

 • Offline Maps: Download maps for your phone.
 Cell service can be spotty in remote areas.

-• Routing: Group activities by location to minimize driving time.
+• Routing: Group activities by location to minimize duration of the drive.

-• Pre-booking: Book accommodations, rental cars, and major activities in advance, notably in peak seasons.
+• Pre-booking: Book accommodations, rental cars, and major activities in advance, notably during the busy times.

 Quick Tips for Exploration